Airport bus: Demand responsive shuttle buses

 Some public bus operators have moved into the demand responsive transport sector, bridging the gap between premium fixed route bus services and private hire airport taxicabs, incorporating an area in which the service can vary its route to pick up pre-booked passengers.
 Unlike private hire firms, these are still legally public buses.
 Examples include Dot2Dot from National Express, and the Edinburgh Shuttle operated by Lothian Buses, which feature high specification minibus based vehicles with luggage space.

-Express services
+Coach services

 Several long-distance express bus and coach operators make airports hubs of their service networks, such as National Express Coaches Airport services.
-These services do not necessarily use vehicles that have any extra modification beyond the standard express bus or coach specification, although they will usually carry a livery indicating the airport service, and special route numbers such as 747.
+These services do not necessarily use vehicles that have any extra modification beyond the standard express bus or coach specification, although they will usually carry a livery indicating the airport service, and special route numbers such as 747 (referencing the Boeing 747).

 A specialist express bus operation is that of the likes of easyBus, that runs minibus services from stops in London direct to Luton Airport.

-Terminal transfer

-In the case where different airport terminals are far apart and not linked by other modes, public bus operators may choose to provide a route to link the two terminals, either as a point to point shuttle or as part of a standard route network.
-A specialist example being the Fastway, which is a bus rapid transit scheme which at the heart of its route network links the north and south terminals of Gatwick Airport.

-Railair

-RailAir, or Railair, services are designed to connect railway stations to airports, where there is no direct train link.
+Since 2001, Flibco has operated airport shuttle and express coach services connecting airports in Europe and the United Kingdom.